The England Band: Criticism

 The band has been the subject of extensive criticism, mainly levied at them by fellow England fans.
 They have been referred to as "horrific" and a Twitter account was set up calling for them to be banned, which quickly gained 500 followers.
 They have also been considered repetitive.
 Comedian David Baddiel said, "I tire of endless Rule, Britannias and Great Escapes", and is "aware" of the band's refusal to play Three Lions.
 When the large contingent of Polish fans drowned out the band at Wembley during the final group qualifier for the 2014 World Cup, Guardian journalist Barney Ronay welcomed the fact:

-After the same game, England fans were quoted in The Guardian as saying that the band are like "the Go Compare advert of international football fans", that "they are right up there with the vuvuzela for wanting to stab myself in the head with a fork" and that "If 18,000 Polish supporters drown out the England band, they should be invited to every game at Wembley."
+After the same game, England fans were quoted in The Guardian as saying that the band are like "the Go Compare advert of international football fans" and that "If 18,000 Polish supporters drown out the England band, they should be invited to every game at Wembley."